How the WhatsApp supermarket scam works

 According to Action Fraud, the survey urges victims to hand over their financial information.

-If, however, a person tries to visit the homepages for Aldi misspelled with the dotted character it sends them to an error page for a different website entirely.
+If, however, a person tries to visit the homepages for Aldi misspelled with the dotted character it sends them to an error page from a website which is not the supermarket's.

 Meanwhile, at time of writing, attempting to access the misspelled Asda site brings up a warning in some browsers.